Dandigit/pl-projects/jlox/readme.md

 - Lambada syntax

 ## Get started
 Want to get started writing Lox?
-There's concise documentation to introduce you to the language [here](./docs/00-contents.md).
+There's some documentation to introduce you to the language [here](./docs/00-contents.md).